Before & After

 3. Dental disease affects a lot more than just the mouth!
 Bacteria that build up around plaque get into the bloodstream and go to organs like the heart, kidneys and liver.

 1. Teach your pet to enjoy brushing!
 Getting your pet used to daily dental care early on in life will make it a habit you can maintain.

 2. Each animal is different.
 Some pets need professional cleaning and treatment as often as every 3-4 months.
 Some can be maintained for longer on home care only.
 In general, small dogs have worse problems with dental disease, but large dogs can have problems too.
+Cats are prone to painful resorptive lesions that can significantly affect their quality of life until those teeth are extracted.
 As your pet ages, their need for professional dental are usually increases.

 Things you can do